imi-bigpicture/opentile/README.md

 A ndpi-file can also contain non-tiled images.
 If these are part of a pyramidal series, *opentile* tiles the image.

-***Phillips tiff***
+***Philips tiff***
-The Phillips tiff-format allows tiles to be sparse, i.e. missing.
+The Philips tiff-format allows tiles to be sparse, i.e. missing.
 For such tiles, *opentile* instead provides a blank (currently white) tile image using the same jpeg header as the rest of the image.

 ***Aperio svs***
 Some Asperio svs-files have corrupt tile data at edges of non-base pyramidal levels.
 This is observed as tiles with 0-byte length and tiles with incorrect pixel data. *opentile* currently does not implement a way to handle this problem.